-Coping with a Mentally Ill Family Member
+Coping with a Family Member with Mental Illness

 Having a family member with a mental illness can be incredibly challenging.
 Despite your best efforts, you may feel that you are unable to have a healthy relationship with your loved one.
 Crises, irrational behavior, conflict, and burnout continually test your ability to be emotionally available to them.
 At Cognitive Behavioral Therapy Los Angeles, we have psychologists skilled in helping family members rebuild relationships with mentally ill loved ones.